gerardotrutix/copyfarming/README.md

-# 🏗 Copy Framing
+# 🏗 Copy Farming

-🧪 A Web3 app to copy the positions of professional copy experienced crypto farmers
+🧪 A Web3 app to automatically copy the positions of experienced crypto farmers

 ⚙️ Built using NextJS, Uniswap V3 Sdk

 ## Quickstart